Best Non-Alcoholic Red Wines for 2026 (Taste-Tested & Reviewed)

 Will it actually taste like real wine?

 If you're expecting a perfect dupe for a full-bodied cab sauv, you're setting yourself up for disappointment.
 Removing alcohol changes the structure, body, and texture of wine in a big way.
-If you adjust your expectations, there’s some real pleasure to be found in this category — and lots of bottles that scratch the wine itch so well, you might not miss the real thing at all.
+If you adjust your expectations, there’s some real pleasure to be found in this category and lots of bottles that scratch the wine itch so well that you might not miss the real thing at all.

 Why are non-alcoholic wines so expensive?